blackpintz/todoApp/README.md

-Created a todo app using json api
+Created a todo app using json api.